TOUR THE MILL

-Why not browse the Mill at your own leisure and try our new self-guided leaflet which takes you around the Mill museum, floor by floor, for just £2.50.
-Available everyday (except Mondays) between 12.30pm and 2.30pm - grab a copy from the Riverside Cafe till or Mill Shop.
+Why not browse the Mill at your own leisure and try our self-guided leaflet which takes you around the Mill museum, floor by floor, for just £5.50.
+Tickets can be purchased from the Mill Shop.

 GUIDED MILL TOURS FOR CHILDREN